Table Of Contents_

 WHY WE LIKE IT: An aluminum alloy manual pasta maker that can be completely disassembled for easy cleanup and comes standard with pasta cutters and a clamp.
 Choose two pasta widths between 2 and 6.6 millimeters and nine thicknesses between 0.3 to 2.6 millimeters with the adjustable knob.

 You don’t have to pay a lot to own a pasta maker that offers versatility and is easy to clean.
 The iSiLER 150 Roller Pasta Maker is made of a sturdy aluminum alloy construction that makes it easy to clean.
 You can completely disassemble the parts to thoroughly clean the rollers.
 But more importantly, you’ll like that you can control the different thicknesses and width of the pasta.
+If you like appliances that are easy to use and control, check out our review of the best masticating juicer.

 Adjust the cutting width to between 2 and 6.6 millimeters and choose between 9 thickness settings that range from 0.3 to 2.6 millimeters.
 You’ll also like that the iSiLER model comes with a pasta cutter and a clamp for easier operation.
 You might also like the best KitchenAid mixer.
+Or, check out the best stand mixer accessories.

 Award: BEST FOR BEGINNERS